saasquatch/saasquatch-docs/src/theming/variables.md

 title: Theme Variables
 highlights: |
   Theme Variables make themes more customizable through custom fields.
 For example, the theme variables defined in [Standard Themes](/themes/standard) are what lets each program have custom email, facebook and twitter share messages.
-  To use varibles, the theme developers define variables in a [JSON Schema](http://json-schema.org/examples.html) in the theme git repository.
+  It is up to theme developers to define the variables in a [JSON Schema](http://json-schema.org/examples.html) in the theme git repository.
 These variables can then be
   [updated via the SaaSquatch REST API](/api/methods/#update_variables) and then those values rendered in Handlebars templates.
 slug: themes/variables
 template: themes.html